blumixid/docs/cfapps/ee.md

 ## Calculating your app cost
 {: #ee_billing}

-Your 30-day free trial has expired, but you want to continue to use {{site.data.keyword.Bluemix_notm}}.
-You must add your credit card information for a Pay As You Go account or a Subscription account to continue using {{site.data.keyword.Bluemix_notm}}.
-However, {{site.data.keyword.Bluemix_notm}} still provides free allowances for most of the runtime frameworks and services even if you convert to a pay account.
+{{site.data.keyword.Bluemix_notm}} provides free allowances for most of the runtime frameworks and services.
 You are not charged by {{site.data.keyword.Bluemix_notm}} unless the usage is beyond the free allowances.

 {{site.data.keyword.Bluemix_notm}} provides an estimator and calculator for you to see your app cost.
 You can see the cost of TestNode in the following ways: